December 2, 2021 • 5 minute read

 Reduce the incidental complexity of running a data platform, and unlock the potential of CI/CD

 For data practitioners, any concern that isn’t tied to the business logic that actually creates data assets is incidental complexity.
 We think the role of tools and services is to offload as much of that complexity as possible, so practitioners can focus on the part of their jobs that actually delivers value.

 Dagster’s open-source core is infrastructure-agnostic, so that sophisticated and opinionated data platform teams can adapt it to their unique needs and deploy it anywhere.
 But many teams don’t want or need to make those kinds of decisions.

-In Dagster Cloud, the entire control plane of the orchestrator is hosted.
+In Dagster Cloud, we host the entire control plane of the orchestrator.
 That means practitioners don’t need to worry about infrastructure upgrades, database administration, scaling, uptime, or backwards compatibility.
 They can focus on building data pipelines.